Updated: 2/3/2023

 • Anatomic location

-• tend to occur deep to fascia
+• almost always occurs deep to fascia

 • more common in lower extremity than upper extremity